 Now update your domain from your domain provider to point to the new Name Servers for the new location, this might take some time and DNS updates over the web can take up to 48 hours.
 If you are not using our DNS all you need to do is update your DNS on your domain provider or other (like CloudFlare) with the new server IP and Hostnames on all MX, A, and CNAME records.

-If you have questions comment them below so we can help.
 It's not that complicated and remember only to delete your old container once you know the new one is fully working so you can move your domain back to the old container if something does not work.

 | This is a simple checklist for after you clone your container

 Using external DNS (Like domain provider or CloudFlare)

 - Go to the DNS area on the new container where you can find and copy the new IP address, and new Hostname.